 When does it make sense to add someone to your loan?

 You can get additional benefits by adding a co-borrower, co-applicant, co-signer, or guarantor, as it can help you bring extra income and assets to the table.
-You can qualify for a bigger loan by combining the income of both you and your co-borrower, as you’ll be able to afford higher monthly loan payments together.
+Moreover, you can qualify for a bigger loan by combining the income of both you and your co-borrower, as you’ll be able to afford higher monthly loan payments together.

-You will also have a better chance of getting approval for a mortgage with a co-borrower as it can also improve your debt-to-income (DTI) ratio.
+In addition, you will also have a better chance of getting approval for a mortgage with a co-borrower as it can also improve your debt-to-income (DTI) ratio.
 You can get your DTI ratio by dividing your monthly payments with your monthly gross income.
 Read more about DTI here.

 Having a high DTI ratio is the number one reason for the rejection of most mortgage applications.
 You might be able to have a low DTI ratio when you combine your co-borrowers debt and income with yours and thus meet the lender’s criteria of borrowing.
 (We at Texas Trust Home Loans, offer loans to the creditworthy borrowers with DTIs up to 50%).
 If your co-borrower has low debt obligations and income, it can help you get a lower combined lower DTI ratio, which is also more favorable to the lenders.
 Below is an example: